-If you were ever to forget your Windows login password, Windows 10, Windows Vista, Windows 8, and Windows 7 offer two tools that help you to deal with it:
+If you were ever to forget your Windows login password, Windows 10, Windows 8 and Windows 7 and Windows Vista offer two tools that help you to deal with it:

 Recover from forgotten Windows password

 Let us see how you can recover from a lost or forgotten password in Windows OS.

 Your Password Hint appears below the password entry box after you make an incorrect entry and then click OK.
 You can create a hint when you set a password with User Accounts.